ahlashkari/AuthAttLyzer/README.md

-## Language-dependent Authorship Attribution
+## AuthAttLyzer-V1
-This sub-project extracted some language-dependent features from the source code.
+This sub-project extracted three groups of features including N-gram and Word-based embeddings from Language-independent, and Abstract Syntax Tree (AST) from language-dependent categorie from a source code in C programming language.

-## Language-independent Authorship Attribution
+## AuthAttLyzer-V2
-This sub-project extracted some language-independent features including Code-based and Text-based from the source code.
+This sub-project extracted all language-independent features including Code-based and Text-based from the source code.